Aṣṭamy Amṛta Vṛṣṭiḥ

 "Was it a momentary meeting with the Lord?
 No, because it is completely different from all previous visions of the Lord that I remember."

-He recovers for a moment, and the friend explains, "That was, by good fortune, a direct meeting with the Lord."
+Unto a devotee friend who is miserable because of his misery, he explains what he has experienced.
+The friend explains, "That was, by good fortune, a direct meeting with the Lord."
 Satisfied with that explanation, he becomes happy.

 He begins to roll on the ground, breathe heavily, faint, and lose his mind.